norombabajd/campaign/index.md

   media:
     image: "/uploads/2020/02/08/winterrally.png"
     alt_text: Screenshot of Rally Packet
-- template: content-feature
-  block: feature-1
-  media_alignment: Right
-  headline: Take me anywhere!
-  media:
-    image: "/uploads/2020/02/08/IMG_3654.JPG"
-    alt_text: Snapcode
-  content: Scan the Snap Filter, and have me at the palm of your fingertips!
 - template: simple-footer
   block: footer-1
   content: "<strong>Paid for by the John Daniel Election Committee<br><em>(but in